Keys of Straightness Training

-Straightness training consists of 6 keys that allow the horse to develop symmetrically in body and limbs.
+These keys allow the horse to develop symmetrically in body and limbs.

-The first step of straightness training is lateral bending of the horse.
-With lateral bending, we mean the equal lateral bending of the spine.
+The first step of straightness training is the lateral bend of the horse.
+With lateral bend, we mean the equal lateral bend of the body.
 By stretching short muscles and contracting long, weak muscles, the horse can bend laterally to both sides..

 Correct lateral bending engages the inside hip, causing the inside hind leg to step towards the point of weight.
 The forward-down movement of the horse makes the hind leg swing forward.
 Correct stepping under is a requirement to be able to work on the next keys (bending the hind legs)...

 Key 4: Bending of the inside hind leg

 When the horse can perform proper lateral bending, it is capable of stepping under the point of weight with its inside hind leg.
 Then, this hind leg can start to assume some of the weight from the front legs, making it bend more.
 This is done through shoulder-in..

 Key 5: Bending of the outside hind leg

 The next key is to bend the hind leg as an outside hind leg.
 This is done through haunches-in.
 The outside hind leg steps under the point of weight, which causes it to bend.
 The haunches-in reduces the pushing of the outside hind leg and stimulates it to carry weight.
 This is also done through the renvers and half pass...

 When the horse has learned to bend its body and both hind legs individually, we can ask the horse to bend both hind legs simultaneously.
 We use the exercises pirouette and piaffe.
 A straight horse now allows itself to be collected and lifted in the front..

 Now we have a good overview of all 6 keys, let’s start to focus on: